Why should I use the InfraRed Sauna?

 -David Steinman, Publisher of Healthy Living and author of “Safe Trip to Eden: Ten Steps to Save the Planet Earth from the Global Warming Meltdown” and “Diet for a Poisoned Planet – the 21 st Century Edition”

 Sunlighten delivers the ultimate experience in relaxation.
 With the most therapeutic far infrared heat found in Solocarbon heating technology, our saunas are guaranteed to help you relax in comfort with an invigorating deep tissue sweat that will have you feeling mesmerized with each sauna session!

 Scientific evidence shows that far infrared therapy helps the body maintain healthy levels of cortisol.
-While cortisol levels stay the same or rise slightly during a sauna session, they drop afterwards
+While cortisol levels stay the same or rise slightly during a sauna session, they drop afterward.

 3) Burn Calories in an Infrared Sauna Session!

-Studies have shown a 30 minute far infrared sauna session can burn up to 200-600 calories .
-As the body works to cool itself while using a far infrared sauna, there is a substantial increase in heart rate, cardiac output and metabolic rate.
-Blood flow during whole body hyperthermia is reported to rise from a normal 5-7 quarts per minute to as much as 13 quarts per minute.
+Studies have shown a 30 minute far infrared sauna session can burn up to 200-600 calories.
+As the body works to cool itself while using a far infrared sauna, there is a substantial increase in heart rate, cardiac output, and metabolic rate.
+Blood flow during whole-body hyperthermia is reported to rise from normal 5-7 quarts per minute to as much as 13 quarts per minute.
 Journal of the American Medical Association, August 1981

 “Saunas are an important aid to weight loss and thyroid repair because as you lose weight, fat tissue releases stored toxins such as PCBs and pesticides.”

 4) Far Infrared Sauna Heat Therapy for Pain Relief